HaywireInteractive/OnAllFronts-Public/README.md

     1. BP_Nightmode
     1. SmartObjectCollection
 1. Open L_Template
-1. Copy MilitaryUnitMassSpawner*, BP_MassRifle, NavMeshBoundsVolume, and ProjectMWorldInfo actors
+1. Copy PM_* actors
-1. Paste in Small_City_ProjectM_LVL
+1. Paste in Small_City_ProjectM_LVL.
+Ensure locations of all actors were preserved.
-1. Ensure NavMeshBoundsVolume is at location (0,0,90).
+1. From menu: Build > Build ZoneGraph
-1. Select each MilitaryUnitMassSpawner* actor > Details > World Partition > Is Spatially Loaded > uncheck
+1. Select each PM_MilitaryUnitMassSpawner* actor > Details > World Partition > Is Spatially Loaded > uncheck
-1. In ProjectMWorldInfo actor, select WorldMapBoundingBox component and under Shape > Box Extent set the X and Y values so the box surrounds the map.
-If actor is at (0,0,0), a good extent is (100000.0, 100000.0).
-1. Move BP_MassRifle to (X=-2190.125000,Y=18088.185547,Z=68.000000)
 1. World Settings > GameMode Override > BP_FirstPersonGameModeCommander
 1. We need to make collisions loaded all the time because AI soldiers rely on them to determine if they have line of sight to enemies:
     1. Load all cells in World Partition